-Strategy Council Role 5.2.1 Strengthen community engagement practice and relationships with the implementation of Community Engagement Policy and procedures.
+5.2 Actively communicate, inform and engage with our community about events and decision-making.
+Improving mental wellbeing (priority area) Strategy Council Role 5.2.1 Implement the Community Engagement Policy and procedures to improve community engagement practices and relationship building.
 Deliver 5.2.2 Communicate in a timely, clear, responsive and accessible way about decisions and circumstances that impact our community.
 Deliver 5.2.3 Implement the recommendations of Hepburn Shire Council Service Review - Customer Experience.
 Deliver 5.2.4 Create an online database of Community Groups and contacts from across the Shire accessible to relevant Council Departments.
 Deliver 5.2.5 Increase public participation in council meetings by continuing to live stream meetings.
 Deliver